 - 12 chicken drumsticks 2-3 trays (maximum 2 layers of chicken)

 - 1 cup soy sauce Kikkoman or San-J

 - 1 cup water

-- Wash and trim green onions, tear in half, add to slow cooker.
+Wash and trim scallions, tear in half, add to slow cooker.

-- Add garlic, brown sugar, and Chinese 5 Spice.
+Add garlic, brown sugar, and Chinese 5 Spice powder.

 Alternatively, you can cook this dish in a pot.
 Assemble in the same order, bring chicken to a boil and simmer for in a large covered pot for 30 minutes or until desired tenderness.